JohnDMcMaster/zorrom/README.md

 00000000  8f 91 2c ff 90 2c c4 48  81 90 a7 40 af 0a a7 88  |..,..,.H...@....|
 # Rotate 180, bits are in discrete columns, incrementing left within the column
 $ python3 solver.py --bytes 0x8f,0x91,0x2c ffredraw.txt
-Best score: 1.000, r-180_flipx-0_invert-0_cols-ud-l
+Best score: 1.000, r-180_flipx-0_invert-0_cols-downl
 Exact matches: 1
 ```

 ## Algorithm

-The parameters output are:
+The core algorithm requires data normalized to start with the lowest address at the top
+and the least significant bit in the left most column.

+To this end a pre-processing step is done first where all these permutations are tried:
 * r: clockwise rotation
 * flipx: whether the ROM is mirrored
 * invert: whether bits are inverted (ie swap 0 and 1)

+Each of these permutations is then tried with the following algorithms:
-* cols-lr-l: bits are in contiguous columns.
-They start upper left, move right, and then wrap around next row left
+* cols-left: start upper left, move right, and then wrap around next row left
-* cols-lr-r: bits are in contiguous columns.
-They start upper right, move left, and then wrap around next row right
+* cols-right: start upper right, move left, and then wrap around next row right
-* cols-ud-l: bits are in contiguous columns.
-They start upper left, move down, and then wrap around next column top
+* cols-downl: start upper left, move down, and then wrap around next column top
-* cols-ud-r: bits are in contiguous columns.
-They start upper right, move down, and then wrap around next column top
+* cols-downr: start upper right, move down, and then wrap around next column top

 # Developer guide